-Catholic Fundamentalism has been posting Daily Columns for nearly ten years.
-Recently, this one popped up as an all-time favorite.
-I enjoyed re-reading it and hope you do, as well:
+Catholic Fundamentalism has been posting Daily Columns for over ten years.
+Recently, this one popped up from catholicfundamentalism.com.
+It was an all-time favorite.
+I enjoyed re-reading it and hope you do:

 Trying to be a good Catholic keeps us from many popular activities.
 We are not encouraged to be involved in falsehood and are told to “avoid the near occasions of sin”.

-Few frauds on earth have been as expensive as public education.
+Few frauds on earth have been as expensive and hurtful as public education.
 Yet, there are Catholics working in that, and other fraud-ridden systems not ordinarily thought to be criminal in nature.

-As the Catholic views such occupations, he cannot help but see elements of fraud.
+As Catholics viewsuch occupations, we cannot help but see elements of fraud.
 Yet, we are not all called to be monks and nuns.

 If we are in an organization with elements of corruption, we must, as Jesus said, “be content with our pay”.
 We must not steal, take bribes, or do wrong.

-If our bubble breaks, we may destroyed in the collapse.
-Scientists say that when the surrounding pressure causes bubbles to collapse that the collapsing bubbles produce so much energy that sometimes they emit sound and light.
+If our bubble breaks, we will be destroyed in the collapse.
+Scientists find that when surrounding pressure causes bubbles to collapse, the collapsing bubbles produce so much energy that sometimes they emit sound and light.

-When our bubbles burst, the Devil hears and laughs triumphantly at the collapse.
+When a human bubble bursts, the Devil hears and laughs triumphantly at the collapse.
 Jesus hears, and weeps.

 Countless angels, saints, and saved souls want us to preserve our souls.
 Turn to them in adversity.
 Their ever-bright bubbles swirl around the Throne of God in endless, coruscating waves.

-Oh, to be one of them and not a burst bubble, disappearing into the abyss.
+Oh, to be one of them and not a burst bubble, blasted into the abyss.